Sable/lcpc16-analysis/README.md

 2. Clone this repository:

         git clone git@github.com:Sable/lcpc16-analysis.git

-3. Add a setup.json file in the '.wu' directory at the root of the repository with the following content.
-Replace "mba-2011" with your own platform short-name.
-It must be the short-name of a valid platform.json file in the 'platforms' directory:

-        {
-            "platform": "mba-2011"
-        }

-4. Run all the experiments that were done for Matlab for the LCPC paper:
+3. Run all the experiments that were done for Matlab for the LCPC paper:

         wu run paper-matlab-vm

-5. Report all results:
+4. Report all results:

         wu report